-Massage involves working and acting on the body with pressure.
+Massage involves working and acting on the body with various pressure.
 Techniques are commonly applied using hands, fingers, elbows, knees, forearm, feet, or a device.
 The purpose of massage is generally promoted as treatment for stress or pain.
 In professional settings massage clients are treated while lying on a massage table, sitting in a massage chair, or lying on a mat on the floor.

 Archaeological evidence of massage has been found in many ancient civilizations including China, India, Japan, Korea, Egypt, Rome, Greece, and Mesopotamia.
 It is known that some form of massage has been used 2500 BC and probably a lot longer than that.